 That said, I’m just a photography blogger.
 I’m not a professional shooter.
 I’m not a film expert and I’m not devoted to analogue.

 What matters to me is having fun with my photography and being able to write about it here.
-The Yashica Y35 will hopefully allow me to do the former.
+If I ever use it, the Yashica Y35 will allow me to do the former.

-But perhaps more importantly as a photography blogger, it will definitely allow me to do the latter.
+But perhaps more importantly as a photography blogger, it has definitely allowed me to do the latter.

 What do you think?
-Looking forward to shooting with your Y35 or think the whole thing is pointless?
+Were you looking forward to shooting with your Y35 or did you think the whole thing was pointless from the beginning?
 Let me know in the comments below or on Twitter 😀

 Also, if you’ve found this enlightening or otherwise, why not share or pin it?